-

 17 CFR Part 248, Subpart A

-SEC Rule 30, which is part of Regulation S-P (17 CFR 248.30), is an information security regulation, which requires appropriate cybersecurity measures.
+SEC rule 30, part of Regulation S-P (17 CFR 248.30), is an information security regulation requiring appropriate cybersecurity measures.

 Applicability: